Interdicting Restructuring Networks with Applications in Illicit Trafficking: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We define the max flow network interdiction problem with restructuring, where the defender is able to introduce new arcs to the network after interdiction decisions have been made.
+We demonstrate that, by not considering restructuring, interdictions can result in an \emph{increase} in flow, not a decrease as expected.
+Constraints on the decisions of the defender were defined based on modeling city-level drug trafficking networks.
 We also introduce the concepts of restructuring to recruit participants outside of the network and organizational restructuring, where participants are promoted and participants from other organizations can be recruited to a different organization.
-We motivate this problem with applications in disrupting drug smuggling networks and human trafficking networks, using these applications to model the constraints on the decisions of the defender.
-We also improve upon the column-and-constraint generation procedure to solve this problem.
+To solve this problem, we also improve upon the column-and-constraint generation procedure by utilizing partial information from infeasible restructuring plans.

-For generated data on city-level drug trafficking networks consisting of $6$ layers, we observe that the interdictions often disrupts up through the third bottom layer of the network, similarly to the MFNIP solution, but are able to attain flow values less than that of the restructuring response to the optimal solution of MFNIP.
+For generated data on city-level drug trafficking networks consisting of $6$ tiers, we observe that the interdictions often disrupt up through the third lowest tier of the network, similar to the traditional MFNIP solution, but attain flow values less than that of the restructuring response to the optimal solution of MFNIP.
 This illustrates the importance of including restructuring in the network interdiction decision and makes interdiction models more aligned with reality.
-However, this only partially achieves our practical goal.
-Without specifically requiring it, we are still mostly targeting the replaceable of the illicit network.
+Without specifically requiring it, we are still mostly interdicting the ``replaceable" participants in the drug trafficking network.
 We suspect that, to inflict lasting damage on the operations of the network, we need to target higher up in the network.
-While we are able to assert more control over the flow, the optimal solution is still to not interdict the layers of the network that are harder to replace.
-This is due to the fact that, for equivalent resources, flow decreases more when we indict more nodes in lower layers than fewer nodes in higher layers, because of the additional costs from the climbing the ladder constraints.
-This leads to one future direction for research: how can we redefine the mathematical problem to be more in line with the practical goal?
+While we are able to assert more control over the flow; the optimal solution is still to not interdict the tiers of the network that are harder to replace.
+This is due to the fact that, for equivalent resources, flow decreases more when we interdict more nodes in lower tiers than fewer nodes in higher tiers, because of the additional costs from the climbing the ladder constraints.
+This leads to a future direction for research: can we define our mathematical problem to optimize some other measure while ensuring the flow is beneath some tolerable value to better disrupt the long-term operations of the network?